open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 ## Use cases for Recipients to be authenticated by KCTS

-These use cases can be used, when Sender cannot use Recipient's specific public key certificate (because they don't know it or because Recipient's authentication means doesn't support suitable CDOC2 encryption scheme).
+These use cases can be used, when Sender cannot use Recipient's specific public key certificate (because they don't know it or because Recipient's authentication means doesn't support suitable CDOC 2.0 encryption scheme).
 In this case, Sender uploads the KC to one or multiple KCTS-s.
 Recipient authenticates to multiple KCTS-s at once and downloads the KC.

 Additional use cases allow Sender to distribute KEK among multiple KCs according to some kind of secret-sharing scheme (<https://en.wikipedia.org/wiki/Secret_sharing>).
 Sender uploads each KC to different KCTS server.
 Recipient would need to authenticate to KCTS servers and download KCs and reconstruct KEK from them.
 With $(t,n)$-threshold secret-sharing schemes, Recipient doesn't need to download all $n$ KCs, in order to reconstruct KEK, but only $t$ KCs.

-### UC.Client.03 — Encrypt CDOC2 container using key shares
+### UC.Client.03 — Encrypt CDOC 2.0 container using key shares

 **Use Case Context**
 TODO!

 **Scope**
-: CDOC2 Client Application (Client)
+: CDOC 2.0 Client Application (Client)

 **Use Case Level**
 : User goal